Ed Grothus: Shopkeeper and peace activist

 In 1951, while still working at the lab, Grothus founded the Los Alamos Sales Company, known to all as "The Black Hole" (because "everything goes in and nothing comes out").
-It is a "thrift shop" of old scientific equipment that he has collected from the National Laboratory over the past decades.
+It was a "thrift shop" of old scientific equipment that he had collected from the National Laboratory over the past decades.
 Ed could be seen often shopping at another Los Alamos thrift shop, Casa Mesita.

 Originally, the business had no permanent home as Grothus sold unwanted lab items purchased at auction to universities and researchers.
-In 1976 the store found its present home in a 17000 sqft converted Piggly Wiggly grocery store Grothus and his wife Margaret purchased.
+In 1976 the store found its home in a 17000 sqft converted Piggly Wiggly grocery store Grothus and his wife Margaret purchased.
 His objective for the Black Hole was to recycle scientific equipment for use in peaceful endeavors and to serve as a base to campaign for nuclear disarmament.
 Grothus predicted that there would be a nuclear holocaust in 2013.

 For a while Grothus sold cans of supposed "organic plutonium", affixing mushroom cloud wrappers to cans of soup.
 He mailed a free sample to the White House, earning him a visit from the Secret Service.

-When walking into the gymnasium sized warehouse filled with piles of old computers, function generators, lock in amplifiers, microscopes and piles of wires and cables, a sign on the door reads:
+When walking into the gymnasium sized warehouse filled with piles of old computers, function generators, lock in amplifiers, microscopes and piles of wires and cables, a sign on the door read: